-In order for the Student Services Office to have all the degrees, diplomas, and certificates ready in time for graduation, students are asked to notify that office during the semester preceding their expected date of graduation.
-Special forms for this purpose are available from the Student Services Office.
+In order for the Student Services Office to have all the degrees, diplomas, and certificates ready in time for graduation, students are asked to notify that office no later than the semester preceding their expected date of graduation.
+Special forms for this purpose are available from the Student Services Office and the college website.
+Students are responsible for ensuring that they have met all program and course requirements to earn the degree, diploma, or certificate to which they are applying.